 There are many factors to consider when determining the best choice for your home.
 The heating system in a home not only includes the boiler, but also all of the pipes, valves, pumps, and heat distribution as well.
 Your professional heating contractor will be able to determine what heating equipment will be best suited for your home heating system.
 You can browse our site for a heating contractor in your area.

 Typically, condensing boilers operate most efficiently in homes with low system temperatures, such as those with radiant floor systems or in homes with high water volume cast iron radiators.
 In these applications, condensing boilers do not use indoor air for combustion and require a means to vent the boiler directly to the outside (not chimney venting).
-For high temperature systems, such as fin-tube style baseboard radiators, or in homes where it may be impractical to vent a boiler directly to outside air without using a chimney, a conventional cast iron gas boiler may be a more viable option.
+In homes where it may be impractical to vent a boiler directly to outside air without using a chimney, a conventional cast iron gas boiler may be a more viable option.
 A consultation with a professional home heating contractor will provide the best answer.